Head of Customer Success at MURAL

 Jim is a noted author, speaker, and instructor in user experience design, information architecture, and strategy.
 He is currently Head of Customer Success at MURAL, the leading online whiteboard.

 Jim has worked with large companies, such as eBay, Audi, SONY, Elsevier Science, Lexis Nexis, and Citrix.
 Before returning to the US in 2013, after living for fifteen years in Germany, Jim was the co-founder of the European Information Architecture conferences.
 He also co-founded the IA Konferenz series in Germany.
-Jim plays jazz bass in jam sessions and combos in Jersey City, where his currently lives.
+Jim plays jazz bass in jam sessions and combos in Jersey City, where he currently lives.
 In 2007 Jim published his first full-length book, Designing Web Navigation (O’Reilly, 2007).
 His second book, Mapping Experiences (O’Reilly, 2016), focuses on the role of visualisations in strategy and innovation.